Opossunoquonuske: Incident in winter of 1610

 Opossunoquonuske served a feast, probably of venison or turkey, to her unsuspecting guests.
 Then, she ordered them killed.
 Only the “taborer” (drummer), Thomas Dowse, escaped by holding the boat’s rudder as a shield and sculling the boat out of arrowshot range.

 In retaliation, the English burned the town and killed several of its inhabitants.
 She was wounded as she fled into the woods, and may have died of her wounds for she does not reappear in the records after that.
 Another boat carrying the governor himself managed to reach the falls of the James River (in the autumn of 1610), where the foreigners built and occupied a fort for a while in spite of the local people’s ferocious response, which killed many intruders.
 The intruders returned the favor, destroying many houses in Powhatan town.
-By 1613, Bermuda Hundred, Virginia had been established at the town site.
-John Smith, in his narrative of the Virginia Colony, discussed the burning of the town but not the reason behind it, calling the motive only the "injurie done us by them of Apomatock.”
+By 1613, Bermuda Hundred, Virginia, had been established at the town site.
+John Smith, in his narrative of the Virginia Colony, discussed the burning of the town but not the reason behind it, calling the motive only the "injurie done us by them of Apomatock”.

-As Gina Martino argues, "Opposing or killing such female leaders as Opossunoquonuske reflected an inherent acknowledgment of her position as rightful rulers and formidable foes.
-The careers of such female sachems as Opossunoquonuske of the Appomattoc, the “Queene” of the Massachusett, Matantuck of the Narragansett, and Weetamoo of the Pocasset demonstrate both the social space available for female sachems in Native nations and the widespread colonial recognition of their rank and right to rule regardless of whether that rule supported colonial objectives."
+As Gina Martino argues: "Opposing or killing such female leaders as Opossunoquonuske reflected an inherent acknowledgment of her position as rightful rulers and formidable foes.
+The careers of such female sachems as Opossunoquonuske of the Appomattoc, the 'Queene' of the Massachusett, Matantuck of the Narragansett, and Weetamoo of the Pocasset demonstrate both the social space available for female sachems in Native nations and the widespread colonial recognition of their rank and right to rule regardless of whether that rule supported colonial objectives."
 According to Helen Rountree, when the satellite town at their river’s mouth was burned, Opossunoquonuske, its weroansqua, was wounded.

 Family history and tribal background

-After her death, Opossunoquonuske’s brother, Opechancanough, became chief of the Powhatan Confederacy in present-day Virginia from 1618 until his death in 1646.
+After her death, Opossunoquonuske’s brother, Opechancanough, became leader of the Powhatan Confederacy in present-day Virginia from 1618 until his death in 1646.
 Opechancanough inherited the position from his cousin, Powhatan/Wahunsonacock, under whose leadership the Confederacy had considerably expanded through war and marriage.
 Opossunoquske and her brother were both tribal members of the Powhatan Confederacy (c.
 1570-1677).
 The Powhatan Confederacy was a political, social, and martial entity of over 30 Algonquian-speaking Native American tribes of the region of modern-day Virginia, Maryland, and part of North Carolina, USA.

 Opechancanough led the Powhatan in the Second (1622-1626) and Third (1644-1646) Anglo-Powhatan Wars.
 He began the second war with a coordinated attack on English settlements known as the Indian massacre of 1622.
 These wars marked a high point of Algonquian resistance to English colonization.
 In 1646, Opechancanough was captured by English colonists and taken to Jamestown, where he was killed by a settler assigned to guard him.